 Ranch Recipes: Dry Brine

 The decision to brine a turkey should not be taken lightly.
-You need to make sure you donit right or you'll be eating a salty mess come Thanksgiving dinner.
+You need to make sure you do it right or you'll be eating a salty mess come Thanksgiving dinner.
 So why risk it?
-Brined turkeys are so good, that's why!
+Brined turkeys are just that good!
 The salt helps dry out the skin and makes a crunchy shell that will hold the moisture inside while cooking.
 Also is packs it with flavor.
 Every turkey deserves to be a brined one!

 There are two methods or brining: wet and dry.
 I prefer to dry brine.
-Typically we serve a huge bird, so to do a wet brine you need a vessel large enough to hold your brine and your turkey.
-This usually happens in a cooler and since we live in San Diego, Thanksgiving is usually a warm one and refrigeration is key.
-So hence why I dry brine.
+Typically we serve a huge bird, so to do a wet brine you need a vessel large enough to hold your brine and your turkey, like a cooler or even a clean trashcan.
+But refrigeration is key in this store.
+We're in San Diego where Thanksgiving is usually a warm one, hence why I dry brine.